 To restore blood flow, the main treatments are:

-are given to all patients suspected of having acute coronary syndrome.
+is given to all patients suspected of having ACS.

 Anti-ischemic drugs, such as